TektraSense/TektraSense-KiPipe/README.md

     pip install -r requirements.txt
     ```

+4.  **Set up the Database:**
+    -   Connect to your PostgreSQL instance using a database management tool (like DBeaver or `psql`).
+    -   Create a new, empty database for this project (e.g., `kicad_components`).
+    -   Open the file 'database/schema.sql' from this repository.
+    -   **Important:** In the script, you must replace `'YOUR_VERY_SECURE_PASSWORD'` with a strong, unique password, and replace `"YOUR_DATABASE_NAME"` with the name of the database you just created.
+    -   Run the entire SQL script.
+This single script will create a dedicated user, a new schema, all necessary tables, and populate the initial category data.

-4.  **Set up environment variables:**
+5.  **Set up environment variables:**
     -   Copy the `.env.example` file to `.env`.
-    -   Fill in your database credentials, API keys, and the absolute paths to your KiCad symbol/footprint library folders.
+    -   Fill in your database credentials (using the dedicated user created by the SQL script), API keys, and the absolute paths to your KiCad symbol/footprint library folders.

     ```bash
     cp .env.example .env